Ubrelvy (ubrogepant) is a prescription drug used for immediate migraine symptom treatment. Ubrelvy comes as an oral tablet.

-Ubrelvy comes as tablets you’ll take by mouth.
-The drug can be taken with or without food.
-And it should be taken as soon as you feel a migraine episode starting.
+Ubrelvy comes as tablets that you swallow.
+You should take the medication as soon as you feel a migraine episode starting.

-It’s important to note that you should avoid taking a second dose of Ubrelvy if you’ve drank any grapefruit juice or ate any grapefruit within 24 hours of your first dose.
+It’s important to note that you should avoid taking a second dose of Ubrelvy if you’ve drank any grapefruit juice or eaten any grapefruit within 24 hours of your first dose.
 Doing so may increase the side effects of Ubrelvy.
 This is because grapefruit makes the drug stay in your body for longer than usual and can increase its side effects.